rightdroid/umlaut-escape/README.md

 ## Description

 `escape-umlaut` is a small JavaScript package that provides a single function for escaping special characters like umlauts (e.g. õ, ä, ö, ü) in a given string.
+The special characters are replaced with their respective [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity).
+For a full list of currently supported HTML entities, see the [Current special characters map](#1-Current-special-characters-map) at the end of this README.

 ## Installation